Arducam IMX477 on Jetson: the need for lighter weight and smaller size.

 After the release of the Raspberry Pi HQ camera and the breakthrough in the IMX477 Jetson driver, the market has seen an increasing need for Jetson-compatible IMX477 camera modules.

-Arducam High Quality Camera for Jetson Nano and Xavier NX, 12.3MP 1/2.3 Inch IMX477 HQ Camera Module with 6mm CS-Mount Lens
+Arducam High Quality Camera, 12.3MP 1/2.3″ 477P HQ Camera Module with 6mm CS-Mount Lens for NVIDIA® Jetson Nano/Xavier NX/AGX Orin/Orin Nano/Orin NX

 To meet that need, Arducam released the IMX477 cameras to use with the Jetson Nano and Xavier NX months ago and received positive feedback from our users.
 However, as more people got their hands on our camera module, the needs of users got refined over time.
 People start to throw new questions like size and weight issues.
 Some people have limited space and weight capacity in their applications, especially those battery-powered ones.